ata4/disunity/README.md

 DisUnity
 =========

-An experimental toolset for Unity asset and asset bundle files, mostly designed for extraction.
+An experimental command-line toolset for Unity asset and asset bundle files, mostly designed for extraction.

 Download
 --------